Anu-bhav/semantic-scholar-research/README.md

 The tool handles API rate limits, includes error handling, and supports parallel PDF downloads for efficiency.
 It also features in-memory caching to reduce API calls.

 > [!WARNING]
->
-> ## Status: Probably Works (Mostly)
->
-> This project is currently in a state of "mostly functional."
-Think of it like a slightly wonky robot butler – it _usually_ does what you ask, but sometimes it might bring you a sock instead of a cup of tea.
-Bug reports are greatly appreciated (and will be rewarded with virtual high-fives).
+> This project is currently in a state of "mostly functional," kind of like a slightly wonky robot butler – it _usually_ does what you ask, but sometimes it might bring you a sock instead of a cup of tea.
+This was also put together during a caffeine-fueled weekend, so please don't have _too_ high of expectations.
+Bug reports are greatly appreciated (and will be rewarded with virtual high-fives)!

 ## Prerequisites